“The only way to build authority is through content.”

 “Hey, Mark was great to work with. – J.K.”

 If a level one testimonial is on your website, it’s best to take it down.
 It’s not helping.
-There’s no specifics.
+There are no specifics.
 It doesn’t say what Mark did for you that was so great.
 It doesn’t say how Mark did it.

-As if this lack of context isn’t enough, it doesn’t end there.
-The signature just says, “J.K.,” the client’s initials.
-Regardless of the fact that the testimonial is made a joke by the initials J.K. (if someone has these initials, don’t even get their testimonial…), initials, even without such inconvenient letters, are impersonal and will potentially create distrust in the viewer.
+It doesn’t end there if this lack of context isn’t enough.
+The signature says, “J.K.,” the client’s initials.
+Although the testimonial is made a joke by the initials J.K. (if someone has these initials, don’t even get their testimonial…), initials, even without such inconvenient letters, are impersonal and potentially create distrust in the viewer.

 A testimonial doesn’t always help your reputation.
 Level one testimonials, particularly, can damage it.

 Level 2: Be Specific

 Level two is better, but still in the sad zone 😢